-Students should keep copies of all class syllabi and course schedules for future use.
+Copies of all class syllabi and course schedules should be kept by students for future use.
 Students should also keep copies of all clinical and supervision hours accrued in practicum and internship classes.
 Examination boards for counseling licensure, insurance companies, and other organizations may require proof of course content and/or clinical work by evidence of the course syllabus, course schedule, or official clinical hours spreadsheets.
-Do not discard old syllabi and other academic records but save them in a few formats (electronic, print, or backup) and in a secure location.
-It is difficult and sometimes impossible for faculty or program administration to locate old syllabi.
-Keeping copies of course syllabi, schedules, and clinical hours is the student's responsibility.
+Do not discard old syllabi and other academic records but save them (electronic, print, or both) in a secure location.
+It is difficult, and sometimes impossible, for faculty or program administration to locate old syllabi.
+Keeping copies of your course syllabi, schedules, and clinical hours is the student's responsibility.